 Recent Political Developments in Thailand

-On 22 May 2014, General Prayut Chan-o-cha, Thailand’s Army Chief, Prayuth Chan-Ocha launched a military coup in Thailand.
-On 21 August, General Prayuth, head of the National Council for Peace and Order (NCPO), was nominated Prime Minister in a unanimous resolution of the new National Legislative Assembly.
-On 31 August, Prime Minister Prayuth’s new cabinet was formally announced.
+On 22 May 2014, General Prayut Chan-o-cha, Thailand’s Army Chief, launched a military coup in Thailand and established the National Council for Peace and Order (NCPO).
+On 21 August, Prayut was nominated Prime Minister in a unanimous resolution of the new National Legislative Assembly.
+On 31 August, Prime Minister Prayut’s new cabinet was formally announced.

 Australia and Thailand have longstanding and deep connections.
 We cooperate in a broad range of areas of mutual interest, including trade and investment, law enforcement, counter-terrorism, education, security, migration and tourism.
-The bilateral relationship is facilitated by mutual membership of bodies such as the East Asia Summit (EAS), ASEAN Regional Forum, APEC, Asia-Europe Meeting and the Cairns Group.
+The bilateral relationship is supported by mutual membership of international and regional organisations.

 Australia has enjoyed a close relationship with the Thai Royal Family.
 His Majesty King Bhumibol Adulyadej and his wife Queen Sirikit visited Australia in 1962 and the Thai Crown Prince, His Royal Highness Maha Vajiralongkorn, studied at secondary school and military college in Australia, subsequently completing training with the Australian Army's Special Air Service Regiment in Perth.

 Security and Counter-terrorism Cooperation

 Regional stability is a key area of mutual interest.
-Thailand was one of the first countries with which Australia concluded a bilateral MOU on Counter-Terrorism in October 2002.
+Thailand was one of the first countries with which Australia concluded a bilateral MOU on Counter-Terrorism, in October 2002.
 This was followed by MOUs on police cooperation (June 2003), mutual assistance in customs matters (December 2003), and money-laundering (June 2004), and a Mutual Legal Assistance Treaty (July 2006).
 We continue to undertake regular high-level dialogues on regional security.
-Thailand is also a key player with Australia in efforts to strengthen regional cooperation against people smuggling and trafficking and has extradited accused people smugglers to stand trial in Australia in recent years.
+Thailand is also a key player with Australia in efforts to strengthen regional cooperation against people smuggling and trafficking, and has extradited accused people smugglers to stand trial in Australia in recent years.
 Thailand also hosts the Regional Support Office for the Bali Process on People Smuggling, Trafficking in Persons and Related Transnational Crime.
 The Office supports and strengthens practical cooperation on refugee protection and international migration.

-In November 2003, the Royal Thai Government expressed its wish to transition from being an aid recipient to being an aid donor.
-However, there are a number of regional programs in human trafficking, labour rights, health, disaster management and economic integration that include Thailand.
-Australia also continues to provide limited support to Thailand as part of efforts to strengthen the capacity of regional organisations such as ASEAN and APEC.
+In November 2003, the Royal Thai Government announced that Thailand would move from being an aid recipient to being an aid donor.
+A number of regional Australian aid programs in human trafficking, labour rights, health, disaster management and economic integration continue to include Thailand.
+Australia also provides limited support to Thailand as part of efforts to strengthen the capacity of regional organisations such as ASEAN and APEC.